Best homeowners insurance in Georgia for 2023

 Cons

-What is the average cost of homeowners insurance in Georgia?
+How much is homeowners insurance in Georgia?

-Home insurance premiums in Georgia increased 13.5% from May 2021 to May 2022, according to our latest analysis of internal policyholder data.
+Home insurance premiums in Georgia increased 22% from May 2022 to May 2023, according to our latest analysis of internal policyholder data.
 This is due to a mix of rising inflation, labor shortages, and severe natural disasters that have caused insurance companies to increase rates and establish stricter underwriting rules to offset the risks.
+You can find all of the details in our 2023 Policygenius Home Insurance Pricing Report.

 Georgia homeowners insurance rates by city